samanthavbarron/gitea-opencode/README.md

         startsWith(forgejo.event.review.content, '/opencode')
       )

-    # The actions/checkout@v4 action may have requirements, but this
-    # does not require node or other languages be present.
-It only
-    # requires a semi-recent git, curl, bash and ability to run the
+    # This action runner only requires bash 4.4+, git, curl, bash and the
-    # latest opencode and jq versions (both of which it retrieves)
+    # ability to run latest opencode and jq (both of which it retrieves)
     runs-on: ubuntu-latest

     steps: